DR. GLEN T. MARTIN

 Since long before receiving his Ph.D. in philosophy from the Graduate Center of the City University of New York and his MA from Hunter College, he was a conscientious objector to war and active in movements for peace and the transformation of our brutal and violent world order.
 Much of his writing and scholarship has centered around the interconnections between the spiritual and social-political dimensions of achieving peace and human liberation.

-During his twenty-eight years at Radford University, Dr. Martin has been active in both national and international work of philosophers focusing on issues of peace.
+During his thirty-one years at Radford University, Dr. Martin has been active in both national and international work of philosophers focusing on issues of peace.
 He has regularly presented papers at national conferences of the Concerned Philosophers for Peace (CPP) and the international conferences of International Philosophers for Peace and the Prevention of Nuclear and Other threats to Global Existence (IPPNO).
 Since 1996, he has been President of International Philosophers for Peace (IPPNO), an organization with members in 25 countries that works to promote the social, political, and economic conditions necessary for world peace.

 IPPNO has Peace Messenger status with the UN and under Dr. Martinís leadership has contributed actively to such UN related accomplishments as the 1996 World Court decision that substantially all use and threat of nuclear weapons is illegal according to international law, the International Peace Bureauís successful campaign to curb French nuclear tests, the Abolition 2000 Caucus toward the total abolition of nuclear weapons, and the Millennium Forum conference on the future of humanity.
 Under his guidance, the IPPNO Document on World Peace was developed over a period of several years and was published by IPPNO in the year 2001.